jarviscanada/jarvis_data_eng_AshwinRishi/core_java/Twitter/README.md

 # Introduction

-To produce, read, and delete Tweets, this application uses the Twitter API v1.1.
-Development of Application involves using Java SprinbBoot, and the type of actions to be performed is specified as user input in the command line.
-This application is also run in a Docker container.Applications are managed through maven.
+To produce, read, and delete Tweets, this application is developed which uses the Twitter API v1.1.
+Development of Application involves using Java SpringBoot, and the type of actions to be performed is specified as user input in the command line.
+This application also runs in a Docker container.Applications are managed through maven.

 # Quick Start